tat4301/core-utils/README.md

 python script.py
 ```

-### 5. Sample Output
+### 6. Sample Output

 The listener will start and begin logging its activities.
 Since no real events will be emitted by the mock contract, it will continuously poll for new blocks and check its (empty) state.
-If you were to interact with a real contract, the output would look something like this:
+If you were to interact with a real contract, the output would look similar to this:

 ```
 2023-10-27 10:30:00 - INFO - [__main__] - Successfully connected to SourceChain.
 Chain ID: 11155111